APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel              May 2018

+1. Introduction

+   The DNS Security Extensions (DNSSEC) [RFC4033], [RFC4034] and [RFC4035] were developed to provide origin authentication and integrity protection for DNS data by using digital signatures.
    DNSSEC uses Key Tags to efficiently match signatures to the keys from which they are generated.
 The Key Tag is a 16-bit value computed from the RDATA portion of a DNSKEY RR using a formula found in "Key